 - Disconnect the USB A-B cable port from the Controller PC.

-- Disconnect the Hub from the lights.
+- Disconnect the Hub device from the lights.

-Understanding common installation issues
+Understand common installation issues

 As a Skublox user, it’s important to be aware of common issues during the installation.
 The table below describes some of these issues and their possible solutions.

-|Sorter Light flashes green||Shipper Light is not connected||Check whether cables are in the right connectors of Sorter and Shipper Lights|
+|Sorter Light flashes green||The Shipper Light is not connected.||Connect the Shipper Light.|

-|Sorter Light flashes yellow||The version of Shipper Light is not supported||Contact Customer Support for a replacement|
+|Sorter Light flashes yellow||The Shipper Light’s version is not supported.||Contact Customer Support for a replacement.|

-|Shipper Light does not go out after shipping||Unreliable Wi-Fi network||It is recommended to use an Ethernet cable for a stable connection|
+|Shipper Light does not go out after shipping||Unreliable Wi-Fi network||It is recommended to use an Ethernet cable for a stable connection.|

-|Skublox Hub Application does not detect any Sorter or Shipper Lights after a hardware modification||If slot wiring is assumed correct, USB communication might be affected||Try a different USB port|
+|Skublox Controller App does not detect any Sorter or Shipper Lights after a hardware modification||If slot wiring is assumed correct, USB communication might be affected.||Try a different USB port.|